jbetz-jhu/impart/README.md

 outcomes reach pre-specified fractions of the final sample size.

-Covariate adjustment allows investigators to potentially gain additional precision variables collected on individuals prior to randomization.
+Covariate adjustment allows investigators to potentially gain additional precision by utilizing information collected from individuals prior to randomization in the statistical analysis.
 This potential increase in precision can be used to provide additional power in a fixed sample size design or a group sequential design.
-Not all methods of covariate adjustment are directly compatible with a group sequential design, since the boundaries for determining efficacy or futility depend on the independent increments assumption.
-While this assumption fails to hold in some cases, this assumption can be made to hold by orthogonalizing the estimates and their variance-covariance matrix, which allows a much broader class of methods to be used in such designs (Van Lancker, Betz, and Rosenblum 2022).
+Not all methods of covariate adjustment are directly compatible with group sequential designs, but a broad class of methods can be made compatible by performing an orthogonalization of the resulting estimates and their variance-covariance matrix (Van Lancker, Betz, and Rosenblum 2022).

 A disadvantage of covariate adjustment is that the amount of precision gained from covariate adjustment is not known precisely at the outset of